 Gorilla Wood Glue is a PVA-based glue, not a polyurethane glue, and it is easily sandable by hand sanding or with the use of a palm sander or random orbit sander.
 While Gorilla Wood Glue is quite different from the company's other adhesives, it is quite similar to wood glues offered by other well-known brands, such as TiteBond, Dap, and Elmer's, which are also PVA glues.
 Gorilla Wood Glue does have some slight differences to these other brands, however.

-- While considered a white woodworking glue (in that it has an off white color when in the bottle), Gorilla Wood Glue dries to a more natural color than many other woodworking types of glue.
+- While considered a white woodworking glue (in that it has an off white color when in the bottle), Gorilla Wood Glue dries to a more natural color than many other woodworking glues.

-Non-toxic Gorilla Wood Glue cleans up with water.
-When your woodworking project calls for a stained finish, it is strongly advisable to remove any glue run-out to keep from affecting the stained finish.
-Because dried glue clogs the pores of the wood, stain will not penetrate areas of wood that have dried glue filling the pores, and the applied stain will not cover evenly the glued areas evenly.
-Frankly, glue run-out on a stained project is a bit of an eyesore, so avoiding glue run-out is important.
+Gorilla wood glue is a non-toxic product that cleans up with water.
+When your woodworking project calls for a stained finish, it is best to remove any glue run-out to keep from affecting the stained finish.
+Because dried glue clogs the pores of the wood, it can prevent stain from evenly penetrating and lead to a mottled appearance.